papspapi/fibonacci-factorial-algorithmcodes/README.md

 Output: Print the Fibonacci series up to n terms.

+Runtime Measurement:
+We measure the time taken to compute the Fibonacci series using the chrono library.
+The execution time is calculated by capturing the start and end times and computing the difference in microseconds.

 2. Factorial Calculation in C++
 The factorial of a non-negative integer n is the product of all positive integers less than or equal to n.
 For example, 5! = 5 × 4 × 3 × 2 × 1 = 120.